Agastache ‘Apache Sunset’

 Peachy-pink, double-flowered, frilly, 2 to 3 inch blooms on strong stems make ‘Pink Surprise’ an excellent candidate for both fresh and dried floral arrangements.
 The tangy petals of this self-sower are also edible — sprinkle on salads, decorate cakes or feed them to chickens to produce dark colored yolks.

-A compact, bushy, trailing and self-cleaning annual blanketed in stunning violet, trumpet-shaped flowers with blue overtones and yellow throats.
+A compact, bushy, trailing and self-cleaning annual blanketed in midnight-purple, trumpet-shaped flowers with darker throats and amber eyes.
 Gracefully spilling over the edges of window boxes, hanging baskets and containers, these non-stop bloomers will add that unforgettable, eye-catching pop to your designs all summer long.
 Pollinators and beneficials can’t resist them either!

-A compact, bushy, trailing and self-cleaning annual blanketed in inviting, warm orange trumpet-shaped flowers with darker orange centers and yellow eyes.
+A compact, bushy, trailing and self-cleaning annual blanketed in warm, inviting, tangerine-colored, trumpet-shaped flowers with darker throats and amber eyes.
 Gracefully spilling over the edges of window boxes, hanging baskets and containers, these non-stop bloomers will add that unforgettable, eye-catching pop to your designs all summer long.
 Pollinators and beneficials can’t resist them either!

 Cosmos Apricot Lemonade